UsabilityEngineering/team-builder/phaseII/README.md

-# (**DRAFT**) Phase II: Refining interaction and designing wireframes
+# Phase II: Refining interaction and designing wireframes

 **Members: Nicholas Shaddox, Zane Gabor, and Fabian Garcia**

 # Methods

-* data gathered from persona/scenario (cognitive walkthrough)
-* informal feedback
-* billboard design

-We used Wireframeing, Cognitive Walkthroughs and Informal Feedback during this phase of research to better understand out user base.
+We used Wireframing, Cognitive Walkthroughs, and Informal Feedback during this phase of research to better understand our user base.

 ## Wireframing

-We used wireframing as a fast way to produce the interactie design of our application (strictly the mobile applications portion).
+We used wireframing as a fast way to produce the interactive design of our application (strictly the portion of the mobile application).
 Wireframing allowed us to design and redesign with a relatively low cost with respect to time and money.
+Wireframing is the designed layout of a user interface that showcases the function and spacial position of each element on a page.

 **Complete list of [wireframes](https://github.com/UsabilityEngineering/team-builder/tree/main/wireframes)**
 | Login | Registration | Homepage (New User) |